A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

 \subsection{Background: Generalisation In Supervised Learning}

-Generalisation in supervised learning is a widely studied area and hence is more mature than generalisation in RL (although it is still not well-understood).
-In supervised learning, some predictor is trained on a training dataset, and the performance of the model is measured on a held out testing dataset.
-It is often assumed that the data points in both the training and testing dataset are drawn iid from the same underlying distribution.
+Generalisation in supervised learning is a widely studied area and hence is more mature than generalisation in RL (although it is still not well understood).
+In supervised learning, some predictor is trained on a training dataset, and the performance of the model is measured on a held-out testing dataset.
+It is often assumed that the data points in both the training and testing dataset are drawn independently and identically distributed (IID) from the same underlying distribution, although this is not always the case (see for example the Domain Generalisation literature \shortcite{zhouDomainGeneralizationSurvey2022a}).
 Generalisation performance is then synonymous with the test-time performance, as the model needs to ``generalise'' to inputs it has not seen before during training.
 The generalisation gap in supervised learning for a model $\phi$ with training and testing data $D_{train}, D_{test}$ and loss function $\mathcal{L}$ is defined as

-This gap is used as a measure of generalisation specifically: a smaller gap means a model generalises better.